zeljkoobrenovic/grounded-architecture/manuscript/epub/2022-11-04-cheat-sheet.markdown

 ## Introductions

 ### Introduction
-* *This book aims to share my approach to running an IT architecture practice in larger organizations based on my experience at AVIV Group, eBay Classifieds, and Adevinta.
-I call this approach "Grounded Architecture"—architecture with strong foundations and deep roots.*
+* This book will share my approach to running an IT architecture practice in larger organizations based on my experience at AVIV Group, eBay Classifieds, and Adevinta.
+I call this approach "Grounded Architecture"—architecture with strong foundations and deep roots.
-* *Prioritizing people interactions and data over processes and tools, Grounded Architecture aims to connect architecture practice to all organizational levels as an antidote to the "ivory tower" architecture.*
+* Prioritizing people interactions and data over processes and tools, Grounded Architecture aims to connect architecture practice to all organizational levels as an antidote to the "ivory tower" architecture.
-* *I also explain my motivation to write this book.*
+* I also explain my motivation to write this book.

 ### Context: Fast-Moving Global Organizations
 * To better understand any idea or solution, it is crucial to understand the context in which this idea developed.
-* The Grounded Architecture approach has evolved in the context of global, loosely coupled organizations that are diverse, with non-linear growth dynamics, and under transformation pressures.
+* The Grounded Architecture approach has evolved in the context of global, loosely coupled organizations that are diverse, with nonlinear growth dynamics, and under transformation pressures.

 ### Goals
-* I identified the following needs that an architecture function should support: Executing At Scale, Adaptivity, Increasing the Quality of Decision-Making with Data, and Maximizing Organizational Alignment & Learning.
+* I identified the following needs that an architecture function should support: Executing At Scale, Adaptivity, Improving the Quality of Decision-Making with Data, and Maximizing Organizational Alignment & Learning.

 ## Grounded Architecture: Introduction

 ### Data Foundation
-* The architecture Data Foundation serves as a medium to create a complete, up-to-date picture of critical elements of technology landscapes of big organizations.
+* The architecture Data Foundation serves as a medium to create a complete, up-to-date picture of critical elements of the technology landscapes of big organizations.
 * The Data Foundation provides an architecture-centric view of data about a technology landscape based on source code analyses, public cloud billing reports, vibrancy reports, or incident tickets.
-* To facilitate the creation of a Data Foundation, I have been working on creating open-source tools, such as [Sokrates](https://sokrates.dev), that can help obtain valuable architectural insights from data sources, such as source code repositories.
+* To facilitate the creation of a Data Foundation, I have been working on creating open-source tools that can help obtain valuable architectural insights from data sources, such as source code repositories.

 ### People Foundation
 * Developing the architecture function requires having competent, empowered, and motivated architects.
 Architecture practice must carefully organize, empower, and leverage scarce talent.